 Core Inflation Rate

 COLA stands for “cost of living adjustment,” which is when Social Security and Supplemental Security Income payments are hiked so that recipients won’t see the purchasing power (see definition below) of their benefits eroded by inflation.
-These payments will be increased 5.9% starting in January, the highest COLA in four decades, the Social Security Administration announced last week.
+These payments increased 5.9% in January, the highest COLA in four decades.
 For the average retired beneficiary, that’s an average boost of $92 a month.

 Purchasing power means how much you can buy, which is determined both by how much money you have and by how much stuff costs.
-One way of measuring purchasing power is the government’s “real earnings” statistic, which compares wage growth with price increases.
+One way of measuring purchasing power is the government’s “real earnings” statistic, which compares the pace of wage growth with the pace of price increases.
+These days inflation has been stripping out the benefits of wage increases.

-Workers are in high demand these days, and they’ve been getting such big raises that their purchasing power has actually increased the last two months, even as higher inflation has made their dollars worth less and less.
+Workers are in high demand these days, and they’ve been getting such big raises that their purchasing power has actually increased, even as higher inflation has made their dollars worth less and less.

 The supply chain is the entire process of producing and transporting goods, from raw materials to factories to your front door or shopping cart.